 “Be careful of that place!”

-Moses turned to look back at me before letting his gaze flow in the direction of my outstretched arm, which indicated a low rocky hillock thrusting its dark basaltic crown up above the tree line on the north bank of the river.
+I pointed in the direction of a low rocky hillock pushing its dark basaltic crown up above the tree line on the north bank of the river.

 “If anybody is going to succumb to the guiles of another, that is where it will happen.
 If their heart is teetering on the brink of being smitten, the only way they could avoid the consequences of that view up there is if they dropped dead from a heart attack.”